Parentification: Effects

-Parentification is harmful when it is unfair and significantly burdens the child.
+Parentification is harmful when it is unfair, developmentally inappropriate, and significantly burdens the child.
 As it may be adaptive or maladaptive, it is not always pathological, but its destructive form (termed destructive parentification) is linked to maladaptive parenting, child maladaptation, physical abuse, sexual abuse, behavioral problems, decreased emotionality, and poor social competence.
 Parentified children also have a higher risk of depression, suicidal ideation, anxiety, and low self-esteem.

-Parentification has been linked to young women with eating disorders, particularly in the case of father-daughter relationships.
+Parentification has been linked to young women with eating disorders, particularly in the case of father–daughter relationships.
 Where there is more than one daughter, the oldest daughter is likelier to be groomed for sexual activity and parentified.
 One or more of her younger sisters may be targeted by the father for sexual activity in later years.
-Father-son emotional parentification may result in depression and externalizing in sons.
+Father–son emotional parentification may result in depression and externalizing in sons.